zhoudaxia233/EfficientUnet/README.md

-# EfficientUnet with Tensor Flow 2.0 integrated support (thanks to M. Joao that did the changes in https://github.com/marcojoao/EfficientUnet)
+# EfficientUnet with Tensor Flow 2.0 support
-Keras Implementation of Unet with [EfficientNet](https://arxiv.org/abs/1905.11946) as encoder
+Thanks to M. Joao that did the Tensor Flow integration in https://github.com/marcojoao/EfficientUnet Keras Implementation of Unet with [EfficientNet](https://arxiv.org/abs/1905.11946) as encoder

 - Unet with EfficientNet encoder